devguimarques/instagram-auto-follower/README.md

-# instagram-follower-scraper
+# instagram-auto-follower
 This python script can automatically scrape other Instagram users' followers and save them in a text file.
+After that you can follow the users scraped.

 # How to use:
 1. Install requirements using terminal or command line.
 You should run this command ```pip install -r requirements.txt```.